FredZCY/MIT-Machine-Learning/README.md

 **For more information about iexfinance**
 Please click on https://pypi.org/project/iexfinance/

 ### wxpy
 The wxpy is a python module and it was a updated version of itchat.
 By installing it, many functions related to Wechat APP such as sending messages or pictures, automatically replying messages of various types can be achieved.

-Using pip to install iexfinance via Python Library From pypi (latest stable release):
+Using pip to install wxpy via Python Library From pypi (latest stable release):
 ```
 pip install -U wxpy
 ```
 **For more information about wxpy**
 Please click on https://github.com/youfou/wxpy to visit its official Github webpage

+## Instruction
+To run the program on wechat, please follow the following instructions:
+1. Downdoal all the files in the `Final_Project`
+2. Run the